bmatsuo/bmatsuo.github.io/_posts/2013-11-12-playing_with_camlistore.markdown

 shouldn't become a problem in a monolithic architecture because the user pool is just me.

+**Update (2013-11-16):** To clarify, the UI does not need to be served from a single machine.
+It can be a cluster behind a load balancer.
+Scaling should be fairly straight forward.
+It shouldn't be a problem if on EC2 and s3 is the primary blob store.
+Scaling the indexer has its issues but that's a good thing.
+The problem is localized to that service.

 I'm really excited to start tooling around, camli style.
 I'll be posting about my experiences in the near future